nuevephp/slydepay-rest-api-wrapper-test/readme.md

 Slydepay PHP REST Wrapper test app
 =====================

+This repository is building ontop of a Pull Request I sent to the Slydepay repo, you can view more on the PR at https://github.com/DreamOval/slydepay-php-connector/pull/3

 You can sign up for a Slydepay Merchant account at https://app.slydepay.com.gh/auth/signup#business_reg

 ## Installation